Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Appendix: Concept Formalization

 so the operator norm of $E=R-I$ on $\mathcal{U}$ satisfies $\|E\|\le 2\varepsilon+\varepsilon^2$, and hence

 For fixed $k$ and small $\varepsilon$, the binomial expansion gives

 so the deviation is $O(k\varepsilon)\|x\|$ as claimed. \end{proof}

-Interpretation: Even if two agents interpret beliefs differently, as long as each can map the other’s representation back to its own, the belief remains mutually intelligible and stable across communication.
+Interpretation: Even if two agents interpret concepts differently, as long as each can map the other’s representation back to its own, the concept remains mutually intelligible and stable across communication.

+\begin{remark}[Piecewise-Linear Extension] The Local Coherence Theorem is stated for linear interpretation maps, but its conclusion extends to piecewise-linear maps without modification of the core argument.
+Let $T_{A\to B}$ be a piecewise-linear map defined by a partition of $\mathcal{V}_A$ into pieces $\{P_\alpha\}$ on each of which $T_{A\to B}$ is linear, and suppose forward and backward consistency hold on each piece with corresponding distortions $\varepsilon_\alpha$.
+For any concept $x$ whose round-trip image $R(x)$ remains within a single piece $P_\alpha$, the bound $\|R(x)-x\| \le (2\varepsilon_\alpha + \varepsilon_\alpha^2)\|x\|$ holds with $\varepsilon_\alpha$ in place of $\varepsilon$.
+For concepts whose trajectory crosses piece boundaries, the bound applies piece-by-piece with $\varepsilon$ replaced by $\max_\alpha \varepsilon_\alpha$ over the pieces visited.
+The null-space-annihilation mechanism likewise survives piecewise extension: each linear piece carries its own null space, and a concept is annihilated under cross-piece transmission to the extent that its trajectory enters those null spaces.
+Loss of single-map compactness is the cost of extension; the structural predictions of the framework are preserved. \end{remark}